srivastavr/voice-controlled-car-with-home-automation/README.md

 # voice-controlled-car-with-home-automation
-Aurdino at transmitter and ATMEGA16 micro controller at receiver
+Aurdino at transmitter and ATMEGA16 micro controller at receiver (code written in cvavr)